-So, the lack of any changes to the overall design is a bit confusing.
+So, the lack of changes to the overall design is confusing.
 It means the MacBook Pro 13-inch keeps the 720p FaceTime webcam of previous models, while almost every other MacBook now has a 1080p webcam – including the MacBook Air (M2, 2022).

 The old webcam does mean there’s no distracting notch that dips into the screen (something that some people have found annoying on the MacBook Pros from last year, though we’ve never been bothered by them).

-Sticking with the same design means the MacBook Pro 13-inch (M2, 2022) still comes with the divisive Touch Bar, which is a thin screen above the keyboard that shows context-sensitive buttons.
+Sticking with the same design means the MacBook Pro 13-inch (M2, 2022) still comes with the divisive Touch Bar, a thin screen above the keyboard that shows context-sensitive buttons.

 It’s a bit of a surprise inclusion, as most people expected Apple to kill it off.
-It wasn’t universally loved by people, and an increasing number of third party apps dropped support for it.
-With every other MacBook line now having ditched the Touch Bar, it’ll be an even more niche feature.
+It wasn’t universally loved by people, and many third-party apps dropped support for it.
+With every other MacBook line ditching the Touch Bar, it’ll be a more niche feature.

-Of course, there’s still a lot to like about the MacBook Pro 13-inch (M2, 2022)’s design.
+Of course, there’s still a lot to like about the design of the MacBook Pro 13-inch (M2, 2022).
 It’s solidly built, the screen remains excellent, and the Touch ID button lets you log into macOS quickly and easily by using your fingerprint.
-That Apple flair and build quality is still evident here, and it remains one of the thinnest and lightest pro laptops out there – though it means it still just sticks with two Thunderbolt ports for inputs, which is low for a laptop aimed at professionals.
+That Apple flair and build quality are still evident here, and it remains one of the thinnest and lightest pro laptops out there – though it still just sticks with two Thunderbolt ports for inputs, which is low for a laptop aimed at professionals.

 So, what’s going on here?
-While it might be that Apple saw no reason to change the MacBook Pro 13-inch design, there may be other factors at play here.
-Being able to put new hardware in the existing body means Apple doesn’t have to come up with new parts, which could prove costly, so this may have been why the price has been kept the same – whereas the redesigned MacBook Air is now a fair bit more expensive.
+While it might be that Apple saw no reason to change the MacBook Pro 13-inch design, other factors may be at play here.
+Putting new hardware in the existing body means Apple doesn’t have to come up with new parts, which could prove costly, so this may have been why the price has been kept the same – whereas the redesigned MacBook Air is now a fair bit more expensive.

-If a lack of a redesign has meant that Apple has avoided raising the price and has been able to get it into people’s hands more quickly, then some people may find this is a, er, price worth paying.
+If a lack of a redesign has meant that Apple has avoided raising the price and has been able to get it into people’s hands more quickly, then some people may find this is a price worth paying.

 - Score: 3/5